 Exposure to inflation risk is managed within our asset-liability management program, primarily by investing in inflation linked assets to match liability exposures.
-The resulting net income exposure to changes in inflation rates arising from benefit payments is not material.

 The impact of inflation on general account expenses is discussed in Risk Factors - Expense Risk in this Annual Information Form.